• Email

 Just listing a few miscellaneous ideas that your family may enjoy.

-Resurrection Eggs – we use these with our grandbabies and hide them and then go through and talk about them after they find the hidden eggs.
-I do hide eggs with money and candy too to make it a bit more fun.
+Resurrection Eggs—We use these with our grandbabies.
+We hide them and then go through and talk about them after they find the hidden eggs.
+I also hide eggs with money and candy to make it a bit more fun.

 Read The Case for Easter together and discuss it as a family.